-- Ixiii.
+- Ixx.
 The Metro Manila Flood Management Project will have significant benefits in reducing flood risk and damage to residents and property along waterways.
-These benefits far exceed any impacts due to the Project. - Ixiv.
 The Project will not result in significant adverse environmental impacts and the impacts are mostly confined within the site of the pumping stations and at the waterways.
-Environmental and social mitigation measures have been designed and these will be outlined in the ESMP and/or ECOP for each Project drainage to address any adverse impacts of project implementation.
-A RAP or DDR action plan will address involuntary resettlement impacts. - Ixv.
-The following Project impacts are considered significant and will require ongoing due diligence measures to ensure that they can be minimized: - a.
+Environmental and social mitigation measures have been designed and these will be outlined in the ESMP and/or ECOP for each project-supported drainage area to address any adverse impacts of project implementation.
+A RAP or DDR action plan will address future or past involuntary resettlement impacts. - lxxi.
+The following project impacts are considered significant and will require ongoing due diligence measures to ensure that they can be minimized: - a.
 Disposal of dredged waste materials from waterways.
 Toxicity testing will be required and a waste management plan implemented to ensure proper disposal; - b.
-Legacy issues associated with past resettlement from Project areas will require implementation of due diligence and a follow-up action plan. - Ixvi.
-The mitigation and management actions outlined in the ESIA should be included in construction contract documents to be adopted by the construction contractor.

-Additionally, MMDA and DPWH should implement a supervision and oversight program to assure adoption of the mitigation measures.
+Legacy issues associated with past resettlement from Project areas will require implementation of due diligence and a follow-up action plan. - lxxii.
+The mitigation and management actions outlined in the ESIA shall be included in construction contract documents to be adopted by the construction contractor.
+Additionally, MMDA and DPWH shall implement a supervision and oversight program to assure adoption of the mitigation measures.